deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16259/index.md

 ![](figures/figures_18_1.png)

-> 🔼 Figure 7 shows a qualitative comparison of 4D reconstruction results between ATS and TotalRecon, highlighting ATS's ability to leverage multiple videos for improved reconstruction of scene details even when those details are not visible in any single video.
+> 🔼 Figure 7 shows a qualitative comparison of 4D reconstruction results between ATS and TotalRecon, highlighting ATS's ability to reconstruct scene elements not visible in individual input videos.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: Qualitative comparison on 4D reconstruction (Tab.
 3).
 We compare with TotalRecon on 4D reconstruction quality.
 We show novel views rendered with a held-out camera that looks from the opposite side.
 ATS is able to leverage multiple videos captured at different times to reconstruct the wall (blue box) and the tripod stand (red box) even they are not visible in the input views.
 Multi-video TotalRecon produces blurry RGB and depth due to bad camera registration.
 The original TotalRecon takes a single video as input and therefore fails to reconstruct the regions (the tripod and the wall) that are not visible in the input video.